rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-014/index.md

 [gfx-portability] is a Vulkan portability implementation based on [gfx-rs].
-It's basically a drop-in implementation of Vulkan on top of Metal and D3D12, useful on platforms that don't have native Vulkan support, or buggy drivers.
+It's basically a drop-in implementation of Vulkan on top of Metal and D3D12, useful on platforms that don't have native Vulkan support, or have buggy drivers.

 It released version [0.8.1](https://github.com/gfx-rs/portability/releases/tag/0.8.1) with official support for the new [KHR portability extension][khr-portability],